AdobeDocs/experience-manager-64.es-ES/help/sites-authoring/default-components-foundation.md

 Some are immediately available through component browser, various others are also available by using [design mode](/help/sites-authoring/default-components-designmode.md) (if the page is based on a static template) or by [editing the template](/help/sites-authoring/templates.md) (if the page is based on an editable template).

-Se admite el uso de componentes básicos, pero se han sustituido por componentes principales que ofrecen más extensibilidad y flexibilidad.
+Se admite el uso de componentes básicos, pero han sido sustituidos por componentes básicos que oferta una mayor extensibilidad y flexibilidad.

 >[!NOTE]
 >